 When you purchase products that are filled with chemicals, you are supporting the companies that manufacture them and directly contributing to our environment’s chemical overload.
-As Americans, we really need to start changing the tide and sending the message to big companies about what matters.
-I am surprised at how many people still say that so many more people have diseases in America because of all the diagnostic technology we now have, with little thought to all chemicals we surround ourselves with.
+As Americans, we can send the message to big companies about what matters.
+Does it seem a feasible argument the the reason we have so much disease is because of all the diagnostic technology we have?

 Does convenience matter?
 Yes.
 Do you think that there are too many chemicals in our environment?
 Yes.
 Does health and wellness for your family and our environment depend on reducing the chemicals we use?
 Yes!
 The bottom line is you’ll save time and money when you choose products with fewer and quality ingredients AND we can make our planet healthier.

 This article will focus on personal and home care products that you most likely use every day.
 The fragrance industry is huge in the US, and unfortunately, these synthetics have been linked with asthma, allergies and hormone disruption to name a few.
 If you’re skeptical, read this research on how Synthetic Perfumes are disrupting Hormones.
-This article was the eye opener for me, in addition to developing asthma 3 years ago triggered by exposure to someone wearing a heavy dose of perfume.
+This article was the eye opener for me, in addition to developing asthma in 2011 triggered by exposure to someone wearing a heavy dose of perfume.

 Hopefully, you can avoid a sudden chemical overload like I did (and I had done a lot of things right for years!) when you start reducing the chemicals in your shopping cart.
 The fragrance industry is not regulated, that means a company can fill a bottle with 90% chemicals and 10% essential oil and still call it pure essential oil, or natural.
 There is no definition for “natural”.

 The fragrance industry has isolated elements of essential oils (geraniol, limonene, citrol,etc.) and created synthetic versions that can be sold to manufacturers who put them in their products and sold as “natural”, yikes!
 I was very disappointed in a company I had formerly used for skin care products for my teens.
 Their ingredients were top of the line, including essential oils and plant extracts.
 Just a week ago, I found the product line in the health food store I shop at, I checked the ingredients again (why, I don’t know, but I’m glad I did).
 They have now replaced those pure plant extracts with components of the the real deal: geraniol, thymol, limone, etc. big disappointment, sigh.
 Do not be fooled, these isolated ingredients are growing in number, and I’m sure marketed to manufacturers as a more cost-effective alternative without the stress of relying on natural plant material.
+The French perfumists were the first to do this in the mid 1800’s to control the process.
 Isolated ingredients are more easily replicated in synthetic form than their full natural plant material.

-Here are my simple tips to sifting through the information and making it quick and easy to avoid purchasing products with synthetic fragrance.
+Here are some simple tips to help sift through the information and making it quick and easy to avoid purchasing products with synthetic fragrance.

 1. Avoid products labeled with “Natural flavors, natural fragrance” ingredients.
 There is no definition in product labeling of Natural.
 It can mean whatever the manufacturer wants it to be and most likely will not be the real thing.
 If it was, any sensible company would disclose quality ingredients by name and plant species and truth in product labeling happens when a company has nothing to hide.